If you want your teen to be as safe as possible when they drive, make sure that you take these tips into consideration.

 Tip I: Drive with them when they acquire their permit.

-A study conducted by University of North Carolina’s Highway Safety Research Center found that there is a sharp decline in accidents for individual teenagers who drove 110 hours with supervised driving before getting their licenses.
-The risk of accident for rookie drivers is far greater than the veteran driver.
+A study conducted by the University of North Carolina’s Highway Safety Research Center found that there is a sharp decline in accidents for individual teenagers who drove 110 hours with supervised driving before getting their licenses.
+The risk of accidents for rookie drivers is far greater than the veteran driver.

 Tip II: No phones when they drive.

 We all know the law: No texting and driving.
 Irresponsibly, however, we all break the law, even adult drivers.
 Teens should keep their phones in the center console on silent as to not draw their attention.
 Children learn by example, so be a role model and do not fiddle with your phone when you are behind the wheel.

 Tip III: Limit the passenger count when they drive.